Program Philosophy and Mission

 The goal of our research training is to develop skills in conducting behavioral research within a medical center.
 Research experiences will vary significantly depending on trainee level and rotation, but we expect all trainees to finish rotations with at least a critical understanding of the literature and current issues relevant to that population.
 During some rotations, trainees may participate in ongoing research/scholarly activity projects of the supervising psychologist(s).
 Responsibilities may include: Assistance with study development, review of the literature, preparing IRB applications, participant recruitment, data collection, data entry, data analysis, and manuscript/presentation preparation.

 The goal of educational training is to prepare trainees to critically discuss, present, and educate other psychologists and medical colleagues on the science of pediatric psychology and biopsychosocial factors relevant to child health and wellness.
 Trainees are expected to attend and participate in weekly Pediatric Psychology Trainee Didactic Seminars as their schedule allows.
-It is expected that each trainee will lead at least one seminar every six months in the following areas:
+Opportunities to present at these lectures and to other learners within the medical center are frequent.

 Additional educational experiences are available through weekly Pediatrics Grand Rounds and the Child Health Evaluation and Research (CHEAR) Seminar.

 More advanced trainees will have opportunities to provide clinical and research training to less advanced trainees through tiered supervision experiences.
 Attempts will be made to pair trainees on rotations to allow these experiences.

 The University of Michigan offers highly competitive salaries and tremendous benefits to our residents/fellows.
 An overview of salary, benefits and employment eligibility is available on the GME Office website, under “Prospective Residents/Fellows.”